West Haven station: Platforms and tracks

+The station has two high-level side platforms, which can accommodate 12-car trains, serving the outer tracks of the four-track Northeast Corridor.

 History

 Original stations

 During the 19th and early 20th centuries, a station stop was located in West Haven between Washington and Campbell Avenues, about 0.7 mi east of the modern station.
 The first West Haven station, at Washington Avenue, opened along with the rest of the New York and New Haven Railroad on December 25, 1848.
 The wood-framed building, located on the south (eastbound) side of the tracks, was moved west halfway to Campbell Avenue in 1895 when the line was quadruple-tracked.
 At that time, a second station was built on the westbound side across from the older station.
 The first station burned down on February 26, 1914, and was replaced by a new building by the middle of 1915.
 As trains grew longer and heavier, closely spaced village stops were retired in favor of more widely spaced downtown stations.
 West Haven closed in the mid-1920s, though the eastbound station building was not demolished until the 1940s.
 The station was briefly proposed to reopen in the 1950s following the construction of a Veterans Affairs hospital nearby; however, this did not come to fruition, and the idea was largely abandoned for several decades.

 A short-lived station was also located at Front Avenue in West Haven on the New Haven and Derby Railroad.
 The station was at street level, with stairs to the platform on the elevated tracks.
 The station opened in 1871 and was closed by 1914.